daveprowse/tac-course/lesson-13/multi-workspaces/using-multiple-workspaces.md

 `terraform workspace list`

 Note the * next to "default".
 The asterisk tells us which workspace we are currently working in.
 Right now, it is the only workspace.
 "Default" always exists, and cannot be deleted.

+> Note: You could also see what workspace you are working by using the `terraform show` command.

 Now, let's create two other workspaces for our testing: